srirama-chandra/serverless-node-app/README.md

 - Default Output Format

-Install The Serverless Framework Via NPM
+This authenticates your local environment with AWS.

-First, you must have the [Node.js runtime](https://nodejs.org/) installed, then you can install the Serverless Framework via NPM.
+**Install The Serverless Framework Via NPM**

-Open your CLI and run the command below to install the Serverless Framework globally.
+Make sure you have Node.js installed, then install Serverless globally:

 ```
 npm i serverless -g
 ```

 ### Clone The Repo